Find the residency status of your members to give them the right tax relief using relief at source.

 You need to sign in to SDES and download the report within 144 hours (6 days) from when HMRC make the file available to you to download.

 What your annual report will tell you

-The report will give you a residency status for each of your scheme members which you included in your annual return.
-The ‘Residency tax status’ column will show:
+The report will give your members’ residency status to use for the next tax year.
+You’ll get a residency status for each member that you included on your previous year’s annual return of information.
+The ‘Residency tax status’ column shows:

 - ‘S’ - Scottish residency status

 - a blank field - rest of UK residency status (resident in England and Northern Ireland)

 - ‘U’ - the member has not been matched to a National Insurance number